xcontcom/evolving-cellular-automata/docs/article.md

 ## Conclusion
 Using genetic algorithms to evolve cellular automata reveals a vast landscape of patterns and behaviors.
 From static grids to dynamic oscillators and complex shapes like “habr,” the interplay of selection, crossover, and mutation uncovers solutions that would be impossible to find manually.
 Experimenting with mutation rates and crossover methods highlights the robustness and flexibility of this approach, offering endless possibilities for discovery.

-Try running these experiments yourself to find new patterns—each run is a new adventure!
+Try running these experiments yourself to find new patterns — each run is a new adventure!

 [Repository](https://github.com/xcontcom/evolving-cellular-automata)